Fohdeesha/reboot-lan/2019/Web/Guide/documentation/index.md

 ![parking 2](store/parking2.jpg)

 ## Food Options
 Outside food & drink are allowed.
-There will also be a concessions vendor on site selling drinks and snacks.
+[Gaming 2 Give](https://www.gaming2give.org/) will also be selling concessions (food & drink) on-site, with all proceeds going to their charity.

 [Fast Track Indy](https://www.fasttrackindy.com/), an Indianapolis bicycle delivery service is offering free delivery (tip not included) to all LAN event attendees.
 Check out their website to see all available restaurants, there are some great local options available.
 To receive free delivery, use the discount code **REBOOTLAN** during checkout.